symcd2020/Project1/README.md

 ### Expected Growth Chart

 If trends continue at the rate proven by 2018-2022 data, urban per capita income will continue to increase by $2101 per year and rural per capita income will continue to increase by $1750 per year.

-## Dataset Description

-The data used is this study was the U.S. Census data from 2018-2022.
-The dataset comprises the following columns:

-- **Year:** The years ranging from 2018 to 2022.
-- **poverty_female:** Poverty levels for single females.
-- **poverty_male:** Poverty levels for single males.
-- **poverty_family:** Poverty levels for married individuals.
-- **no_schooling:** Persons age 25 and over who have completed no schooling.
-- **high_school_education:** Persons age 25 and over who have completed high school.
-- **ged_education:** Persons age 25 and over who have completed a GED or alternative credential.
-- **assosciates_education:** Persons age 25 and over who have completed an Associates degree.
-- **bachelos_education:** Persons age 25 and over who have completed a Bachelors degree.
-- **masters_education:** Persons age 25 and over who have completed a Masters degree.
-- **professional_education:** Persons age 25 and over who have completed a Professional degree.
-- **doctoral_education:** Persons age 25 and over who have completed a Doctoral degree.

 ## Data Visualization for Marriage Status & Gender
 To visually represent the trends, bar graphs and lines charts were created.